Well, it depends.

 Over 60% male!
 For a women’s site!
 That right there is a HUGE RED FLAG that the fans are purchased.
 Also, the majority of the fans are not even in the U.S.!
 They’re in Turkey, Pakistan, India and other countries!
 Like those people are likely to respond to posts or show any interest in what’s on the site.
 Advertisers on their site are essentially being lied to.

 A client of mine, who I helped jump-start their social media marketing, is a BBQ restaurant.
-If you walk into the place at dinner time, you see mostly baby boomers, yet when you look at their Facebook page insights, (you get those after you’ve reached 3o fans), the demographics of their fans are 35-44.
+If you walk into the place at dinner time, you see mostly baby boomers, yet when you look at their Facebook page insights, the demographics of their fans are 35-44.
 That’s a huge difference.
 You market to these two age groups differently.
-(I won’t get into details here, but you get the point.)
+(Related: Marketing to the Different Generations.)

 Which networks are driving the most traffic to your website?
 You need to know this so you can adjust your social media tactical plan accordingly.
 If you see that more of folks are coming from LinkedIn than Facebook, then you need to spend more time on LinkedIn.